100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Government of Ireland Act

-The Government of Ireland Act was passed on the 23rd December 1920 and partitioned Ireland with the six counties of Ulster (which had a Protestant majority) becoming Northern Ireland and the remaining 26 counties becoming Southern Ireland.
+The Government of Ireland Act was passed on 23 December 1920 and partitioned Ireland, with the six counties of Ulster (which had a Protestant majority) becoming Northern Ireland and the remaining 26 counties becoming Southern Ireland.

 04 Nov 1919